By David Tomas, on 24 May 2022

 One of the main complaints about customer service is that it can be robotic and unnatural, even when a customer is interacting with a representative as opposed to a chatbot or other automated service.
 This is because companies are often set on training their employees to memorize greetings, sales pitches, and apologies, while customers want genuine answers.
-In fact, according to the study mentioned above, 83% of consumers believe that talking to a person will always be important in customer service.
-In addition, the more complex the problem is, the greater the need for a customer service representative.
+In reality, the more complex the problem is, the greater the need for a customer service representative.

 2. Know Your Customers

-As the ancient Greeks said: "know yourself."
-In the case of companies, it's important to really know your clients.
+It's important for companies to really know their clients.
 The process of attracting customers has a lot to do with sales.
-You need to know the name of the person you’re talking to, what they are looking for, what their pain points are, and even their hobbies.
+You need to know the name of the person you’re talking to, what they are looking for, what their pain points are, and their hobbies.

 How can you get all this information?
 The key is to continue the conversation after the transaction.
-For example, if your company is a B2B business, you can search for client's profile on LinkedIn or just one their website.
+For example, if your company is B2B, you can search for client's profile on LinkedIn or for their website.
 Once you have this information, you can start thinking of ways that you can provide value.

-In today's business environment, the easiest way to differentiate yourself from the competition is through customer experience, not simply the products or services you offer.
-Giving the client an increasingly personalized experience will make them remember you.
+In today's business environment, the easiest way to differentiate yourself from the competition is through the customer experience, not just the products or services you offer.
+Giving the client an increasingly personalized experience will help them remember your brand.

 3. Use Complaints to Your Advantage

 Improving customer acquisition requires a change in attitude.
 Instead of thinking about complaints and negative comments as a nuisance, use them as an opportunity to know what your customers really think.
-It's better for a customer to complain openly than than it is for them to stop purchasing from you without any explanation.
+It's better for a customer to complain openly than it is for him or her to stop purchasing from you without any explanation.

 Negative reviews help you improve your services, give you the opportunity to redeem yourself, and help you avoid possible online reputation crises.
 You just have to learn how to handle them correctly.

-The next time someone makes a compliant, take it as an opportunity to solve their problem.
-Listen and get the information you need to solve the problem.
+The next time someone makes a complaint, take it as an opportunity to solve the problem.
+Listen and get the information you need.
 It also helps to apologize sincerely, thank the customer for sharing their concerns and promise only what you can deliver.
 If everything goes well, you will have managed to keep a customer forever.

 4. Keep in Touch

 According to IDC, 67% of consumers and 91% of companies believe that online and mobile services should be faster and more intuitive.
-To maintain achieve this, it is necessary to have regular contact with the customer.
+To achieve this, you need to make sure to have regular contact with the customer.

-- From time to time, send friendly messages to your customers to remind them that you are still available to them or have special offers.
+- From time to time, send friendly messages to your customers to remind them that you are still available for them and have special offers.

 - Create valuable content, such as articles or videos, and circulate them through your newsletter.